THE ART OF WELCOMING YOU – FROM CHAGNY TO SHANGHAI

 His technic is influenced and enhanced by his vast gastronomic knowledge.
 Starting his career as a cook gave him a different approach to pastry.
 With his different experiences in France and aboard, Eric Pras is counting on Guillaume and his talent to manage and lead the Pastry team with the same rigor and generosity as it is done in Chagny.

-Maxime Duval, the Sommelier of Maison Lameloise Shanghai, is originally from Lille, Northern France.
+Maxime Duval, the Chef Sommelier of Maison Lameloise Shanghai, is originally from Lille, Northern France.
 He is passionate about fine wine since a young age.
 His grand-father, who first introduced Maxime to the art of wine tasting, is from Chablis in Burgundy, a region well-known for its dry white wine.
 Hence it is not a surprise that “wine is a family affair” to him, “a delicate passion transmitted from generation to generation”.

 Maxime pursued an impressive career path in France, Switzerland and the UK.
 He worked in Michelin starred restaurants: l’Hostellerie de l'Abbaye de la Celle (Alain Ducasse, one Michelin star), Le Manoir aux Quat’ Saisons (Raymond Blanc, two Michelin stars), Le Restaurant de l'H?tel de Ville de Crissier (Beno?t Violier, three Michelin stars) and Anne-Sophie Pic at the Beau-Rivage Palace (two Michelin stars).